From Pitch to Publication: Writing Winning Query Letters (starts March 2025)

 As an added bonus, the course also delves into the dos and don’ts of follow-up strategies, providing participants with a road map for navigating the post-query process.
 Kathryn’s perspective on what happens behind the scenes gives participants a competitive edge.

-In this course, you will learn and accomplish the following:
+In this course, you will learn how to:

 • Craft two original query letters